Stevens-Johnson syndrome in Adult

 The onset of SJS/TEN occurs 1-3 weeks, and sometimes as long as 8 weeks, after the ingestion of the culprit medication.
 It is typically preceded by nonspecific prodromal symptoms followed by characteristic skin and mucosal lesions.

-Prodromal symptoms include fevers, malaise, arthralgias / myalgias, ocular irritation, and oropharyngeal pain.
-They may precede skin / mucosal findings by 1-3 days.
+Prodromal symptoms include fevers, malaise, arthralgias / myalgias, ocular irritation, upper respiratory tract symptoms, and oropharyngeal pain and may precede skin / mucosal findings by 1-3 days.
+Importantly, cutaneous pain is a prominent early feature of SJS/TEN, and its presence could signify an ominous sign of impending necrolysis.

 Cutaneous lesions may begin as a more typical exanthematous eruption that evolves to dusky, irregular, ill-defined coalescing macules with purpuric or detached centers.
 Lesions typically appear first on the central trunk, palms, and soles and then spread to involve the face and proximal extremities.
 As the disease progresses, large areas of serous blistering and sloughing may occur.
 Skin is typically painful and tender.